-Cayman Islands tax system: audit, reporting and optimization of taxation of Cayman Islands companies and individuals: VAT, income tax and capital gains
+Cayman Islands tax system: taxation of Cayman Islands companies and individuals.
+Tax treaties of the Cayman Islands.

 Basic taxes (briefly)

 |Corporate tax (in detail)||There is no corporation tax in Cayman.|

 |Capital gains tax.
 Details||There is no capital gains tax in Cayman.|

 |Stamp duty||7.5% (transfer of real property)|

 International tax agreement

 |Australia, Canada, Denmark, Faroe Islands, Finland, France, Germany, Greece, Greenland, Iceland, Ireland, Netherlands, Netherlands Antilles, New Zealand, Norway, South Africa, Sweden, United States, Mexico|

 There is no personal income tax.

 There are no social contributions.
 However, participation in authorised pension funds and health insurance is compulsory.